hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Count - gets the total number of documents that match a query
+### Count - gets the total number of documents that match a query in Android
-{: android-count-gets-the-total-number-of-documents-that-match-a-query }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();